openvstorage/framework/docs/scheduledtasks.md

 ```

-To disblale the automatic scrubbing job add `"ovs.generic.execute_scrub": null` to the JSON object.
+To disable the automatic scrubbing job add `"ovs.generic.execute_scrub": null` to the JSON object.
 In case you want to change the schedule for the ALBA backend verifictaion process which checks the state of each object in the backend, add `"alba.verify_namespaces": {"minute": "0", "hour": "0", "month_of_year": "*/X"}` where X is the amount of months between each run.